evdelen/pstnSPAMguard/README.md

 I use Voip.ms as my host for the phone number but this method should work on other self-managed VOIP providers too.

 The first step involved uploading audio files ready to be deployed by the IVR system.
-The welcoming voice on the opening recording politely states, "Thank you for calling this number.
-If you are a human, please press one."
-A simple instruction, but a human touch is required to proceed; otherwise, the call is assumed to be SPAM and disconnected.
+The welcoming voice on the opening recording politely states, "Press one at any time if you're a human being.
+This is to block SPAM."
+An instruction that is direct, but a human is required to proceed; otherwise, the call is assumed to be SPAM and disconnected.

-Following this, a confirmation recording reassuringly utters, "Connecting your call," serving as confirmation that the correct button was indeed pressed.
+Following this, a confirmation recording is played: "Connecting your call."

 ## How To